fortify/fortify.github.io/articles/ssc-on-aws.md

----
+,---
-title: "SSC on AWS"
+title: "Fortify Software Security Center on Amazon Web Services"
 type: article
 layout: article
 permalink: /onprem/ssc-on-aws
 output: true
 ---
-# Deploying SSC on AWS Elastic Beanstalk
+# Deploying Fortify Software Security Center on AWS Elastic Beanstalk
-[Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) will provision a tomcat server on EC2 and deploy the SSC war.
-It will create and manage all required EC2 infrastructure including security groups, roles and networking.
-Optionally you can also deploy an RDS DB that will have a lifecycle managed by Elastic Beanstalk, which is good for a demo or testing.
-You may also provide your own DB.
+[Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/) will provision an Apache Tomcat server on EC2 and deploy the SSC war file.
+AWS Elastic Beanstalk will create and manage all required EC2 infrastructure, including security groups, roles, and networking.
+You can also deploy an Amazon Relational Database Service (RDS) database with a lifecycle managed by Elastic Beanstalk.
+This is useful for demos or for testing.
+Alternatively, you can provide your own database.

-This guide walks through setup to get a running Fortify Software Security Center (SSC) instance that can be configured from the SSC Setup page user interface or automatically configured using the `autoconfig` file.
+This guide takes you through the steps to set up a running Fortify Software Security Center (SSC) instance that you can either configure from the SSC Setup wizard user interface or configure automatically using the `autoconfig` file.

-You can follow along with this guide on the [AWS Console Web UI](https://aws.amazon.com/console/ "ui instructions") or you can run commands if you are familiar with the [AWS Command Line Interface](https://aws.amazon.com/cli/ "aws instuctions")
+You can follow along with this guide on the [AWS Console Web UI](https://aws.amazon.com/console/ "ui instructions"), or, if you are familiar with the [AWS Command Line Interface](https://aws.amazon.com/cli/ "aws instuctions"), you can run commands.

-## Prerequirements for AWS setup
+## Requirements for Amazon Web Services setup
 #### Key Pair
-You must be able to access the provisioned EC2 instance to finish setup so you need to have an AWS [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html "key pair guide").
-This allows you to [connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html "how to connect to ec2") to an ec2 instance over ssh.
+Because you must be able to access the provisioned EC2 instance to finish setup, you must have an AWS [key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html "key pair guide").
+This enables you to [connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html "how to connect to ec2") to an EC2 instance over SSH.

-#### DB setup for RDS MySQL
+#### Database setup for Relational Database Service MySQL
-If you are not providing a DB then we can setup one on RDS.
-SSC requires some configuration for MySQL that we can create with a [DB Parameter Group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html#USER_WorkingWithParamGroups.Creating "create a DB Parameter Group").
+If you are not providing a database, you can set one up on RDS.
+SSC requires some configuration for MySQL that you can create with a [DB Parameter Group](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithParamGroups.html#USER_WorkingWithParamGroups.Creating "Creating a DB Parameter Group").
 The required parameters are:
  * `log_bin_trust_function_creators = 1`
  * `max_allowed_packet = 1073741824`

-> See the [Fortify Software Security Center User Guide](https://community.softwaregrp.com/t5/Fortify-Product-Documentation/ct-p/fortify-product-documentation) documentation for more information.
+> For more information, see the [Fortify Software Security Center User Guide](https://community.softwaregrp.com/t5/Fortify-Product-Documentation/ct-p/fortify-product-documentation).

-Later you will apply this Parameter Group to the MySQL instance provisioned by RDS.
+Later, you will apply this DB parameter group to the MySQL instance provisioned by RDS.

-## SSC on Elastic Beanstalk
+## Software Security Center on Elastic Beanstalk
-After provisioning the default Tomcat server AWS will read from an [.ebextensions](https://docs.aws.amazon.com/Elastic Beanstalk/latest/dg/ebextensions.html "ebextensions docs") folder located in the root of a war file.
-Below is a config file for the `.ebextensions` folder that will:
+After provisioning the default Tomcat server, AWS reads from an [.ebextensions](https://docs.aws.amazon.com/Elastic Beanstalk/latest/dg/ebextensions.html "ebextensions docs") folder located in the root of a war file.
+The following is a configuration file for the `.ebextensions` folder that will:
 * Specify the `fortify.home` directory as `/var/fortify`
-* Install a mysql connector and adds it to Tomcat
+* Install a mysql connector and add it to Tomcat
 * Install a mysql client
 * Point to an initialization script for RDS MySQL

-You can either manually configure these items or create an `.ebextensions` folder in the war with this `ssc_eb.config` yaml.
+You can either manually configure these items, or create an `.ebextensions` folder in the war with the YAML `ssc_eb.config.`
 ```yaml
 packages:
   yum: